ABOUT THIS EFFORT

 Our program planning process fully considers SCIENTIFIC GUIDANCE, and RATIONAL CONSIDERATION from MULTIPLE PERSPECTIVES.

-Growing Food, Gaining Peace, Building from the Ground Up
+Growing Food, Gaining Peace, Building Spaces from the Ground Up

 NEIGHBOR-GROWN FOOD NETWORK

-Three schools, supported by a handful of seed growers, are helping grow gardens that feed people living in USDA Food Deserts around KC.
-We welcome helpers in the greenhouse, in the gardens, and at home growing heirloom varieties of food so that new seed is resilient in KC's unique climate.
+We help families living in USDA Food Deserts around KC to grow their own kitchen gardens.
+We welcome helpers in greenhouses, in gardens, and at home growing their own heirloom varieties of food so that each year's seed will be resilient in KC's unique and changing climate.

 NATURE IMMERSION THERAPY

-Blue River Forest Nature Sanctuary (BRFNS) is helping Clement Waters form programs that bring peace of mind to people seeking peace through nature, or people simply needing to follow their doctor's orders (nature prescriptions) safely near home.
-If you want to become one of our 'shinrin-yoku' guides, please reach out.
+The Association of Nature and Forest Therapy (ANFT) and Blue River Forest Nature Sanctuary are both helping Clement Waters form programs that bring peace of mind to people seeking calm through nature.
+If you want to become a nature immersion guide, please reach out.

-Over 500 volunteers have worked to establish this walking trail winding through an urban forest full of edible and medicinal plants, young tree plantings, fallen trees home to fungi, and various species of forest fauna.
-The pandemic has translated into some neglected trails, so 2021 will be full of opportunities to enliven the trail.
-To stay safe, recruit your trusted inner circle of friends and reserve you group's exclusive volunteer time.
+In Kansas City, since 2018 over 600 volunteers have worked to establish and maintain a 4-acre walking trail winding through a forest full of edible and medicinal plants, young tree plantings, fallen trees home to fungi, and various species of forest fauna.

 nature is our everything